Pre-sessional English Courses at Kent

 We are delighted to confirm that the Pre-sessional Course results from Summer 2020 can be used for Sep 2020 and 2021 entry onto your main programme so if you cannot join your main programme in Sep 2020 you can still use the Pre-sessional results in Sep 2021.

 If I do a Pre-sessional course, will I be able to progress directly to my main programme?

-No, a Pre-sessional course does not guarantee automatic progression.
-You must meet the required exit level in your final assessments on the Pre-sessional.
+Yes if you meet the entry requirement of your main programme.
+However, a Pre-sessional course does not guarantee automatic progression: you must meet the required exit level in your final assessments on the Pre-sessional.
 This level is set by the School you wish to progress to.